termesalmani/german-student-compass/README.md

 # German Student Compass

-A productivity and organization platform designed for international students in Germany.
+A calm productivity and organization platform designed with care for international students in Germany.

+German Student Compass helps students keep important deadlines, documents, applications, reminders, and German communication in one organized place — without feeling overwhelmed.

-## Features
+## Core Features

+- Personalized dashboard for important tasks and reminders
-* Bureaucracy tracker
+- Bureaucracy tracker for official deadlines and documents
-* Job application tracker
+- Job application tracker
-* AI-assisted German email helper
+- AI-assisted German email helper
-* Deadline dashboard
-* Student life organization tools
+- Student health and self-care reminders
+- Low-budget student meal ideas
+- Optional document upload and file management
+- Warm onboarding and guided setup flow
-* Responsive dark-mode interface
+- Responsive dark-mode interface

 ## Purpose

-International students in Germany often struggle with bureaucracy, deadlines, housing, university communication, and job applications.
+International students in Germany often deal with scattered deadlines, bureaucracy, job applications, housing stress, university communication, and daily-life organization.

+This app is built to reduce mental load and help students feel more organized, supported, and in control.

+## Design Philosophy

-German Student Compass helps students manage important tasks and communication in one place.
+German Student Compass is designed to feel:

+- calm
+- practical
+- human-centered
+- low-pressure
+- supportive
+- privacy-aware

+The goal is not to create another stressful productivity app, but a softer system for keeping student life manageable.

+Designed with care ♡

 ## Tech Stack

-* React
+- React
-* TypeScript
+- TypeScript
-* Supabase
+- Supabase
-* Tailwind CSS
+- Tailwind CSS
-* Vite
+- Vite
-* Lovable
+- Lovable

 ## Status

 Currently in active development.

+This is an early MVP being improved through iteration, testing, and user feedback.

 ## Future Plans

-* Calendar integration
-* Visa and residence permit reminders
-* Apartment search organization
-* AI-powered study assistant
-* Student finance tracker
+- Improve onboarding and user guidance
+- Polish the visual design and mobile experience
+- Improve reminder and notification reliability
+- Add better privacy and file-management controls
+- Prepare for a public launch and student feedback